 You are invited to join in celebration of the 5th Annual National Fossil Day on Wednesday, October 15, 2014.

 Events for the fifth annual National Fossil Day Celebration in Washington, D.C. will be held Oct.
 15 at the Smithsonian’s National Museum of Natural History.

 Go online today to view a new webcast detailing resources, events, and opportunities available through Earth Science Week, the annual worldwide celebration of the geosciences!
 Find the “Get Involved: Earth Science Week 2014” webcast online now for viewing at your convenience.

-Celebrate the first-annual Geologic Map Day!
-On October 19, as a part of the Earth Science Week 2012 activities, join the American Geosciences Institute (AGI), the Association of American State Geologists (AASG), and the U.S. Geological Survey (USGS) in promoting the importance of geologic mapping to society.
+Celebrate the third annual Geologic Map Day!
+On October 17, as part of the Earth Science Week 2014 activities, join leading geoscience organizations in promoting awareness of the importance of geologic mapping to society.

-In celebration of Earth Science Week 2012, the American Geosciences Institute (AGI) is sponsoring three national contests honoring this year’s theme "Discovering Careers in the Earth Sciences."
-This year’s competitions will feature a photography contest, a visual arts contest, and an essay contest. "
+In celebration of Earth Science Week 2014, the American Geosciences Institute (AGI) is sponsoring three national contests honoring this year’s theme, “Earth’s Connected Systems.”
+This year’s competitions will feature a photography contest, a visual arts contest, and an essay contest.

 Each day during Earth Science Week 2014 (October 12-18), science teachers, students, and the public are invited to focus on a different area of Earth science.
 Go online today to view a new webcast about “Focus Days” of this year’s celebration.